finalv2/cwp-decap-test/resources/or-tribal-family-coach.md

 tags:
   - resource
   - prevention
+description: Description of role and responsibilities for coach who works alongside a tribal support person to improve outcomes for families.
 ---
-Description of role and responsibilities for coach who works alongside a tribal support person to improve outcomes for families.